Montgomery County Maryland free Christmas assistance.

 Christmas and Thanksgiving assistance is available from dozens of non-profits, churches, and charities in the Montgomery County Maryland region.
-Free toys, games, books, and even meals are given out. the main program is known as the Holiday Giving Project, and all requests for assistance will only be given to qualified families with a referral.
+Free toys, games, books, Christmas presents and even meals are given out. the main program is known as the Holiday Giving Project, and all requests for assistance will only be given to qualified families with a referral.
 There are also Thanksgiving dinners served too.
 For those found eligible, they may be given free Christmas toys, games, meals, and other help.

 In order to get a referral to the Project, the applicant needs to meet low income levels and be a parent or guardian to the child.
 Not everyone will be able to qualify for assistance.
 In fact, Christmas toys, meals, gift cards and other goods are only available as the result of donations.
 Many people, as well as businesses and non-profits such as Toys for Tots, partner together to ensure the success of the Montgomery County Holiday Giving Project program.